eclipse-packaging/packages/RELEASING.md

 - [ ] On RC1 check "new and noteworthy" version numbers - If any N&N are out of date, remove the N&N entries and notify the corresponding package maintainer.
     - [ ] Search for ` url=` (notice the blank before url) in `epp.website.xml` to see which ones are contained in the different packages.
     - [ ] Remember that some of the features will release new versions together with the new Eclipse release.
 Therefore using the _currently_ released version number may be wrong.
 Instead lookup the feature version [to be released with the release train](https://projects.eclipse.org/releases/).
-- [ ] Update the JustJ version - look for announcements, particularly from Ed to epp-dev
+- [ ] Update the JustJ version - look for announcements, particularly from Ed to epp-dev and for the EOL and new release dates of JDKs
+    - Coordination may be needed with JustJ and Platform projects to make sure we are all on the same page.
     - [ ] Update the full names of the JRE bundles in [remove-justj-from-p2.xml](https://git.eclipse.org/c/epp/org.eclipse.epp.packages.git/tree/releng/org.eclipse.epp.config/tools/remove-justj-from-p2.xml)
 - [ ] Update name of the release in strings with a "smart" global find&replace. *Be careful on M3 that the replace did not match the Eclipse project name M2E!* See this [gerrit](https://git.eclipse.org/r/#/c/158509/) for an example.
 Use commit message like `[releng] Prepare repo for 2020-12 M1`.
 In particular, check:
     - On M1 add the M1 qualifier (e.g. `2021-03-R` -> `2021-06-M1`, on RC2 set it to `R` the qualifier e.g. `2021-03-RC1` -> `2021-03-R`). **Except** for `eclipse.simultaneous.release.name` which should go from `2021-03 (4.19.0)` -> `2021-06 M1 (4.20.0 M1)` on M1 and `2021-03 RC1 (4.19.0 RC1)` -> `2021-03 (4.19.0)` on RC2